Routing for Intermittently-Powered Sensing Systems: Performance Evaluation

 \subsection{Experimental Setups}

 We create two areas where IC nodes are scattered: \textit{square} (45m$\times$45m with the sink node located at the middle of an edge) and \textit{rectangle} (40m$\times$80m with the sink node located in the middle of a shorter edge).
 These two scenarios cover cases with different average hop counts in the network.
 The sink node is not intermittently-powered and thus it can work at any time.
-We consider two cases, with 50 and 100 IC nodes, respectively.
-The IC nodes are randomly distributed in the area, and work under the same ambient environment with charging cycles of the same length.
+To test the performance of RICS under different hop counts, we consider two cases, with 50 and 100 IC nodes, respectively.
+The IC nodes are randomly distributed in the area to simulate real-world conditions~\cite{2018-trustcom-esrq}, and work under the same ambient environment with charging cycles of the same length.
 The communication range of each IC node is set to 10m.
 We consider three energy conditions for all the IC nodes: \textit{good} ($t=5$ slots), \textit{median} ($t=120$ slots), and \textit{poor} ($t=500$ slots).
 These energy conditions are broad enough to cover a large variety of real-world scenarios~\cite{2019-sensys-shepherd}.
 The initial working time of each IC node is randomly drawn from $[0,t]$.
 Each IC node produces and sends out messages in a periodical fashion: one message is created in every charging cycle.
 The message is expected to be sent out in the next charging cycle.
 We consider different network load cases where the IC node sends different rounds of messages as detailed in each experiment.